wombathead/wombathead.github.io/_posts/2021-12-03-advent-of-code-day-3.md

 (filter-candidates input (lambda (zeroes ones) (if (<= zeroes ones) #\0 #\1)))
 ```

-I ended up taking two attempts at this, the first one worked but reused a lot
+As I mentioned, I ended up taking two attempts at this.
+The first one completed
-of the code unnecessarily and had too many variables floating about, in order
+the puzzle in a single loop but required extra variables to keep track of
-to keep track of both `generator` and `scrubber` at the same time.
-I'm much
+`generator` and `scrubber` candidates separately, and ended up reusing a lot of
-more pleased with the second attempt since it makes the code more generic and
+the code.
+I'm much happier with my second attempt since it makes the solution
-about ten lines more concise.
-Overall very pleased that I could make good use
+more generic and about ten lines more concise.
+I was also pleased to make use
-of higher-order functions.
-Already spent quite a bit more time on today's
+of higher-order functions since it isn't something I use often and it always
-puzzles, so I imagine I'm only going to waste more time as the month
+feels powerful when it works.
+I already spent quite a bit more time on today's
-progresses now.
+puzzles than the previous two days, so I'm preparing for the steady increase in

-[^1]: I think probably because of the way numbers are represented, e.g. two's
+difficulty and inevitable loss of more time as the month progresses.

-  complement.
+[^1]: I think this is probably because of the way numbers are represented, e.g. two's complement.